GSA/touchpoints/docs/PERSONAS.md

 * System Administrator - can manage all aspects of Touchpoints
 * .gov Webmaster - User who manages an Organization's Touchpoints
 * Service Manager - User who `owns` one or more Services, Containers, and Touchpoints
+* Submission Viewer - User who `views` one or more Services, Touchpoints, Submissions
 * Public users - a non logged-in public user who uses a .gov website to access and or complete a Touchpoint for a Service

 #### How do Personas map to Roles & Permissions?

-* Admin has `admin` privileges
+* Admin has `admin` flag set
-* Webmaster & Service Manager can login and do not have `admin` privileges
+* Webmaster & Service Manager & Submission Viewer can login and do not have `admin` flag set
+* Service Manager can login and has `ServiceManager` relation in a `UserService` record
+* Submission Viewer can login and has `SubmissionViewer` relation in a `UserService` record
 * Public users do not login

 ---